For Children’s Book Writers and Illustrators

-- The Weaponization of Whiteness in Schools, from Teaching Tolerance
+- The Weaponization of Whiteness in Schools, from Learning for Justice

 - Dr. Seuss Books Can Be Racist, But Students Keep Reading Them, from NPR’s Code Switch

-- It’s Time to Talk About Dr. Seuss, from Teaching Tolerance
+- It’s Time to Talk About Dr. Seuss, from Learning for Justice

 - The Problem with Picture Book Monkeys, by Edith Campbell in School Library Journal

 - Weeding Out Racism’s Invisible Roots: Rethinking Children’s Classics, by Padma Venkatraman in School Library Journal